Cephalopod: Taxonomy

 Other classifications differ, primarily in how the various decapod orders are related, and whether they should be orders or families.

-Suprafamilial classification of the Treatise
+Suprafamilial classification of the Treatise on Invertebrate Paleontology

 This is the older classification that combines those found in parts K and L of the Treatise on Invertebrate Paleontology, which forms the basis for and is retained in large part by classifications that have come later.

 Nautiloids in general (Teichert and Moore, 1964) sequence as given.